 6.4.7 Be prepared to undertake programs or give advice when so requested by the SLSS Council, the SLSS BOM, the President or the Chief Executive Officer, and as far as possible, observe such time frames and criteria as defined.

-6.4.8 e prepared to attend as far as possible all SLSS Council, SLSS BOM and other meetings, conferences and forums that are convened and have effect upon member services.
+6.4.8 Be prepared to attend as far as possible all SLSS Council, SLSS BOM and other meetings, conferences and forums that are convened and have effect upon member services.

 6.4.9 Be a Director of Surf Life Saving Sydney.